andvarienterprises/coservant.systems/content/why.md

 Human effort is increasingly precious, and scarce when it comes to the amount of "busy-work" to do.
 The era of insisting that humans do menial work is increasingly past, as that work scales beyond our capability.

 Even as we breathlessly hail the advent of Generative AI as being the death-knell of menial human tasks, there's work to be done purely to ensure we go about our business in a data-driven, human-centric way.
-The barrier is not technology - it is methodology, culture and practice.
+The barrier is often not technology - it is methodology, culture and practice.

 I've spent my entire working life working with: